limedocs/limedocs-wiki-converter/README.md

 # Github Wikito Converter

 Github Wikito Converter allows you to generate HTML & PDF documentation from your Github wiki or any other markdown-based wiki.
+It is build on top of [Limedocs Wiki Converter](https://github.com/limedocs/limedocs-wiki-converter) and contains new features and bug fixes, check the release notes to see them.

 # Prerequesites